DefinetlyNotAI/Peng/README.md

 ### Basic Usage

 Just create a .peng file with normal python programming, then you may replace the following words with easier peng counterparts to learn programming easier:
 Finally you can run peng.py via `python peng.py -h` to see available commands, Enjoy

-The first part shows the english version of the python lang
+The first part shows the english version of the python language, the second part shows the python version of the language You can add and remove from `Replacements.py` to add more words to the dictionary:-
 ```
 replacements for operators
     "multiply": "*",